ahmohbati/SecOn/ELSA.md

 * More data types than all other interfaces

+* In Security Onion 14.04, ELSA has dynamic bar charts and dashboards.

+* The ELSA web interface authenticates against the Sguil user database, so you should be able to login to ELSA using the same username/password you use to login to Sguil/Squert

+* By default, ELSA searches the last 2 days worth of logs.
+You can control this using the From and To fields.

 * Can pivot to CapME to access full packet capture.
 For any log relating to TCP traffic that has timestamp; src ip; source port; destination ip; and destination port, you can click Info, Plugin, getPcap to pivot to CapMe.
 Enter your username and password and CapMe will retrieve the pcap and render it as an ASCII transcript.
 If ELSA doesn't show the getPcap plugin, then the log you were trying to pivot from didn't contain all of the fields listed above that are necessary to active the getPcap plugin.

-* In Security Onion 14.04, ELSA has dynamic bar charts and dashboards.

 * Very fast, very scalable (each sensor has its own mysql database and sphinx index)

 * When you query the ELSA web interface, it queries all ELSA databases in parallel and then gives you the aggregate results

-* The ELSA web interface authenticates against the Sguil user database, so you should be able to login to ELSA using the same username/password you use to login to Sguil

 * You can use the command-line version of ELSA as follows (replacing example.com with your desired search criteria):
 ````